Major Cities Of Nova Scotia

 Truro: A Hub in the Heart of Nova Scotia

 Situated in the heart of Nova Scotia, Truro serves as a significant agricultural and transportation hub.
-While not as large as Halifax or Sydney, Truro plays a crucial role in the province's economy and provides a welcoming community atmosphere.
+While not as large as Halifax or Sydney, Truro makes a real difference in the province's economy and provides a welcoming community atmosphere.

 Agricultural Heartbeat: